Industry

 How to move without the risk

-Manufacturing ERP data entry automation does not have to stall on brittle bots and manual workarounds.
-Computer use agents let you automate what humans can do, follow your SOPs directly, and recover from the unexpected without rebuilding your bots every time.
-To see how a computer use agent can handle your data entry workflow, book a demo with the Coasty team at https://cal.com/coasty/15min .
+Manufacturing ERP data entry does not have to be a maintenance treadmill.
+Computer use agents let you automate based on what you can see and what you can describe, not brittle selectors.
+To see a pilot in action and discuss your processes, book a demo with the Coasty team at https://cal.com/coasty/15min.

 Want to see this in action?